- Pro Video

 Next, you need to consider your interface.
-Are you using FireWire, USB 3.0, Thunderbolt, or possibly the newer Thunderbolt 2?
+Are you using FireWire, USB 3.0 or USB 3.1 Type-A or Type-C, Thunderbolt, Thunderbolt 2, or possibly the newer Thunderbolt 3?
 Do you intend to use eSATA or set up a RAID array because a single drive can't handle your output, so you need multiple drives?

 Faster still is Thunderbolt.
-Version 1 can transfer at speeds up to 1,250MB/s, and the newer Thunderbolt 2, up to 2,500MB/s.
-But you'll pay more for the interface, which may not be worth it for all that speed: None of today's drives are that fast.
+Version 1 can transfer at bi-directional speeds up to 10 Gb/s (1,250 MB/s), Thunderbolt 2 can transfer at bi-directional speeds up to 20 Gb/s (2,500 MB/s), and the newer Thunderbolt 3 operates at bi-directional speeds up to 40 Gb/s (5,000 MB/s).
+But you'll pay more for these interfaces, which may not be worth it for all that speed: None of today's drives are that fast.
 But if you need a RAID array or plan to use external solid-state drives (SSDs), you might want the Autobahn of interfaces.

 You can use just two drives to set up a RAID 1 configuration, but the goal here is data redundancy, not speed.
 The second drive is a copy of the first, so it's got you covered, should the other drive fail.
 Peace of mind.

-One of the big kahunas in this category is the G-Technology 12TB G-Speed Q 4-Bay Storage Array, which offers lots of connectivity options: USB 3.0, eSATA, and two FireWire 800 ports.
-The hot-swappable drives can be configured in RAID 0 or RAID 5.
+One of the big kahunas in this category is the G-Technology G-SPEED Q 16TB (4 x 4TB) 4-Bay RAID Array, which offers lots of connectivity options: one 5 Gb/s USB 3.0, one 3 Gb/s eSATA, and two 800 Mb/s FireWire 800 ports.
+It also offers capacities of 8, 24, and 32TB, and the hot-swappable drives can be configured in RAID 0 or RAID 5.

 SSDs use flash technology, so they have no moving parts.
 This could be critical if you are recording video in a studio or other enclosed location where the video camera must be near the external hard drive.
 Having the whirring sounds of a writing disk and spinning fan show up in your audio will become annoying quickly.